xak2000/nomad/website/source/docs/configuration/index.html.md

   This must be an absolute path.

 - `plugin` <code>([Plugin][plugin]: nil)</code> - Specifies configuration for a
   specific plugin.
-The plugin stanza may be repeated, once for each plugin being configured.
-The key of the stanza is the plugin's executable name relative to the [plugin_dir](#plugin_dir).
+The plugin block may be repeated, once for each plugin being configured.
+The key of the block is the plugin's executable name relative to the [plugin_dir](#plugin_dir).

 - `ports` `(Port: see below)` - Specifies the network ports used for different